 The weather in France varies depending on what region you plan to visit.
 Temperatures in Normandy, for example, will be very different from the Mediterranean coast.
 Here is what you can expect in some of France’s most popular destinations:

-- Paris – Temperature ranges between 20°C and 26°C from May through October.
-Temperatures range from 6°C in January to 26°C in August.
+- Paris – Temperature ranges between 20 and 25C from May through October.
+Temperatures range from 5C in January to 25C in August.
 October is the wettest month, with June and July as the hottest.

 - Grenoble – This city is located in the southeastern region of France and near the French Alps.
-July is the hottest month with temperatures in the low 20’s.
+July is the hottest month with temperatures around 20.
 It is in January with temperatures around zero.
 May is the wettest month.

 The Canadian government strongly urges citizens to maintain a high level of vigilance due to recent terrorist attacks.
 Many groups are still operating in Europe and could pose a threat to both French and Canadian citizens.

 That being said, France has made great strides in improving internal security.
-Travellers should feel as safe in France as they would in Canada or the United States.
+Travellers should feel as safe in France as they would Canada.

-France has a lower crime rate than many parts of North America.
+France has a lower crime rate than Canada.
 But, precautions should still be taken to avoid pickpockets and other petty crime.

 Any time that you are travelling abroad, it is important to be aware of possible safety concerns.
 But, it is also equally as important that you do not let these occurrences fuel your fear of travel.